kemalyst/kemalyst/README.md

 3. migrate the database: `crystal db/migrate.cr`
 4. run the specs: `crystal spec`

-To build the demo app locally:
+To run the demo app locally:

 1. build the app `crystal build --release src/app.cr`
 2. run with `./app`